philipmorrisintl/RPackUtils/README.md

        --output-repository-folder Bioc-3.8 \
        --config ~/rpackutils.conf \
        --dest ~/Bioc-3.8
+       --keep
 ```

 If the process fails to download a package after 3 retries, which may
 happen while mirroring CRAN, the downloaded packages will be in the
-temporary folder or in the folder specified by *--dest*.
-The command can
+temporary folder or in the folder specified by *--dest* thanks to the
-be launched again, so it is recommended to specify *--dest*, since the
+*--keep* switch.
+The command can be launched again, so it is recommended
-folder can be reused for any subsequent run of the process.
+to specify *--keep*, since the folder can be reused for any subsequent run
+of the process.

 Additionally, it may be helpful to run one *rpackm* command per
 Bioconductor view with the *--biocview* parameter in case of any connection